 - Built-in capability to perform statistical analysis and modelling right from its dashboard

 - Ability to perform MATLAB, SAS, R or S+ functions from the UI to enable users base predictions on their calculations

-5. Difference Between Dashborads of Spotfire and Tableau
+5. Difference Between Dashboards of Spotfire and Tableau

 Dashboards are the backbone of any Business Intelligence (BI) tool.
-Dashboards give users the ability to organize data sources, reports and the necessary artifacts at a centralized location so that they stay updated in real time always.
+Dashboards give users the ability to organize data sources, reports and the necessary artefacts at a centralized location so that they stay updated in real-time always.

 6. Tibco Spotfire VS Tableau: Customer Support

-Customer Support is the last important thing after a Customer chooses to make the purchase decision, right from installation to deployment and any cases where issues require handling post deployment.
-Customer Support team works with all the needed stake-holders to keep up the organization’s image always positive.
-In such a quest, let us now take a look at how each of these products fare in this category:
+Customer Support is the last important thing after a Customer chooses to make the purchase decision, right from installation to deployment and any cases where issues require handling post-deployment.
+The customer support team works with all the needed stakeholders to keep up the organization’s image always positive.
+In such a quest, let us now take a look at how each of these products fares in this category: